AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 Since the LSP AS3MXML requires requires an `asconfig.json` for most of the code intelligence and completions, the extension will ask if you want to have it generate one and automatically update it.
 If you select update, it should only change options that are needed in this extension.
 Building options are not changed in the `asconfig.json` and not used by this extension.

-*NOTE:* If building a Flash project, and using the Ruffle template, you will need to use Nova's External Preview since Ruffle does not allow the use of "file:" protocol for loading SWFs.
+*NOTE:* If building a Flash project and using the Ruffle template, you will need to use Nova's External Preview since Ruffle does not allow the use of "file:" protocol for loading SWFs.

 ## Configuration